-Naked Baked Smashed Potatoes are boiled, smashed potatoes, drizzled in olive oil, and baked to crispy perfection.
-A creamy inside and crispy outside make’s this potato side dish a crowd pleasure for any occasion.
-Eat them as they are, or add your favorite toppings!
+This smashed potatoes recipe uses baby potatoes that are boiled, smashed, drizzled in olive oil, and baked to crispy perfection.
+A creamy inside and crispy outside make this potato side dish a crowd pleasure for any occasion.
+Enjoy them as they are, or add your favorite toppings!

-Smashed potatoes are the Taj Mahal of potato side dishes.
+These potatoes are the Taj Mahal of potato side dishes!

-These cuties are creamy on the inside, and crispy on the outside, like the perfect French fry.
+These cuties are creamy on the inside, and crispy on the outside, like perfect oven fries.

 There’s a reason smashed potatoes are crazy popular because they’re so easy, versatile, and EVERYONE loves them!

 Here’s the ‘naked’ version, so you can go crazy with your own concoctions.

 If they’re not already a favorite comfort food, side dish, or party appetizer, make way because they will be soon!

 Mashed vs. smashed potatoes